The King and Queen’s Church Ka Hale Pule a Na Moʻi, ʻo Kamehameha ʻEha laua ʻo Kaleleonalani

 Shortly after her release on parole, the former queen was baptized and confirmed by Bishop Willis on May 18, 1896, in a private ceremony in the presence of the sisters of St. Andrew’s Priory.
 In her memoir, Liliʻuokalani stated:

 “That first night of my imprisonment was the longest night I have ever passed in my life; it seemed as though the dawn of day would never come.
 I found in my bag a small Book of Common Prayer according to the ritual of the Episcopal Church.
 It was a great comfort to me, and before retiring to rest Mrs. Clark and I spent a few minutes in the devotions appropriate to the evening.
 Here, perhaps, I may say, that although I had been a regular attendant on the Presbyterian worship since my childhood, a constant contributor to all the missionary societies, and had helped to build their churches and ornament the walls, giving my time and my musical ability freely to make their meetings attractive to my people, yet none of these pious church members or clergymen remembered me in my prison.
 To this (Christian ?) conduct I contrast that of the Anglican bishop, Rt.
 Rev. Alfred Willis, who visited me from time to time in my house, and in whose church I have since been confirmed as a communicant.”

 At Cathedral services, Liliʻuokalani always sat on the front pew.
-Sanford B. Dole, one of the conspirators in the overthrow of the kingdom, sat on the opposite pew.
+Sanford B. Dole, one of the conspirators in the overthrow of her government, sat on the opposite pew.
 Their reconciliation is one of the important stories of this Cathedral.

 A Diverse Congregation’s Worship Services